Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Improves keyphrase detection by treating hyphens as word boundaries.
+* Improves keyphrase detection by treating hyphens and en-dashes as word boundaries.
 For example, if the keyphrase is 'dog-training tips', a keyphrase occurrence will be recognized as long as the words 'dog', 'training', and 'tips' are found in the same sentence.
 * Improves recognition of single-word function words for Arabic and Hebrew.
-* Improves the highlighting of keyphrases that contain hyphens or em-dashes.
+* Improves the highlighting of keyphrases that contain hyphens or dashes.
 For example, if the keyphrase is 'Cold War era', it will be correctly highlighted in the phrase 'post-Cold War era'.
 Previously, the word 'post' would also be highlighted.
 * Improves the _inclusive language analysis_ by refining feedback strings and excluding false positives for phrases related to mental health.

 #### Bugfixes